uavaustin/orchestra/interop-proxy/README.md

 When a image is being sent through JSON, they should be base64 encoded.

+If the interop server could not be reached, a `503` status code will be sent.

 - `GET /api/alive`

   Returns some text as a sanity check.